-The Coordinator, Marketing and Communications and new marketing resource (see 12.1.1) will oversee the advertising strategy and allocation of advertising budgets on all social media accounts (including business unit specific accounts).
+The Team Leader Marketing and Communications and Digital Marketing Officer will oversee the advertising strategy and allocation of advertising budgets on all social media accounts (including business unit specific accounts).

-Authorised users (business unit specific) will be required to identify advertising opportunities (noting them in the content calendar) for the new marketing resource to implement as they see fit.
+Authorised users (business unit specific) will be required to identify advertising opportunities (noting them in the content calendar) for the Digital Marketing Officer to implement as they see fit.